-From the start-up environment to management in the automotive industry: After holding a variety of different positions working in the Berlin start-up scene, IU alumnus Robert Kotok is responsible for project, process and portfolio management at AMAG Import AG in Switzerland and is responsible there for “supporting and developing” entrepreneurship.
+From the start-up environment to management in the automotive industry: After holding a variety of different positions working in the Berlin start-up scene, IU International University of Applied Sciences alumnus Robert Kotok is responsible for project, process and portfolio management at AMAG Import AG in Switzerland and is responsible there for “supporting and developing” entrepreneurship.

 I am now Head of Project, Process and Portfolio Management at AMAG Import AG, a car importer for the Volkswagen Group’s brands in Switzerland.
 My main task is to “support and develop entrepreneurship” – an activity that involves a great variety of issues and a high degree of creative freedom.
 I can go from one meeting about optimising highly standardised, generic processes straight into another about working out the value-maximising aspects of a project or investment.
 The thing I like most about my job: within the AMAG Group, promising ideas can be implemented and become reality very quickly.